MicrosoftDocs/winrt-api/windows.gaming.input.preview/headsetlevel.md

 ## -description

-Settings that can be read from or written to a headset that supports them.
+Indicates levels of variable settings like volume for headsets.

 ## -enum-fields

 ### -field Off:0

-Turns off the volume.
+The level is off.

 ### -field Low:1

-Sets the volume level to low.
+The level is low.

 ### -field Medium:2

-Sets the volume level to medium.
+The level is medium.

 ### -field High:3

-Sets the volume level to high.
+The level is high.

 ## -remarks